 The Commission is recommending a wide range of actions meant to increase capacity at MEMA and ease permitting restrictions in the immediate aftermath of emergencies.
-The below metrics can help determine whether these actions have meaningfully decreased the barriers to recovery.
+The below metrics can help determine whether these actions have meaningfully decreased the barriers to recovery:

-- Average time to process applications for State and federal recovery funding - Average time to process permitting applications for resiliency and rebuilding projects - Number of communities reached by emergency communications tools
+- Average time to process applications for state and federal recovery funding - Average time to process permitting applications for resiliency and rebuilding projects - Number of communities reached by emergency communications tools

-Equitable Distribution of Financial and Technical Assistance
+Timely and Equitable Distribution of Financial and Technical Assistance

 Emergencies impact different communities in different ways, and they can require varying levels of assistance.
-The Commission's recommendations prioritize equitable distribution of financial and technical support in the wake of these emergency events.
+The Commission's recommendations prioritize timely and equitable distribution of financial and technical assistance in the wake of these emergency events.
 Distribution measurements should account for geography, type of impacted entity, and existing readiness levels.

-- Geographic distribution of State and federal rebuilding funds - Access to State and federal vulnerability assessment tools to provide communities with insights about their most significant risk areas
+- Geographic distribution of state and federal rebuilding funds - Access to state and federal vulnerability assessment tools to provide communities with insights about their most significant risk areas